-Deep sea gigantism (or abyssal gigantism) is the tendency for deep-sea animals, mostly invertebrates, to grow to much larger sizes than their shallow water relatives.
+Deep sea gigantism (or abyssal gigantism) is the tendency for deep-sea animals, mostly invertebrates, to grow to much larger sizes than their shallow-water relatives.
 But what causes animals to grow so much, and what giant animals can we find in the deep sea?
-Let’s have a look.

-When Jacques Piccard and Navy Lieutenant Don Walsh reached dove to a depth of 10,911 metres (35,797 ft) in the Trieste Bathyscaphe, they came in contact with a whole new world.
-The descent to the ocean floor took 4 hours 47 minutes, and when they finally reached the bottom of Earth’s deepest point, they were shocked to see some species of fish (sole and flounder) casually swimming around.
+When Jacques Piccard and Navy Lieutenant Don Walsh reached dove to a depth of 10,911 meters (35,797 ft) in the Trieste Bathyscaphe in 1960, they came in contact with a whole new world.
+The descent to the ocean floor took 4 hours and 47 minutes, and when they finally reached the bottom of Earth’s deepest point, they were shocked to see some species of fish (sole and flounder) casually swimming around.
 Since then, we’ve learned and discovered much more about deep sea life, but it still feels like we’re only scratching the surface.
 Biologists still aren’t certain why some abyssal creatures grow to such immense sizes, but they have some good theories.

-Bergman’s rule is a general correlation of increasing body size with decreasing temperature.
-Populations and species of larger size are found in colder environments, and species of smaller size are found in warmer regions – but this is tendency more than a rule.
-For warm blooded animals this happens because the bigger you are, the less area you have in contact with the surrounding environment compared to your volume.
+Bergman’s rule is a general correlation between increasing body size with decreasing temperature.
+Populations and species of larger size are found in colder environments, and species of smaller size are found in warmer regions – but this is a tendency more than a rule.
+For warm-blooded animals, this happens because the bigger you are, the less area you have in contact with the surrounding environment compared to your volume.
 But for animals swimming in the sea, this is correlated to cell division and increased life span.
-But there is some debate regarding this rule, and other factors also contribute to the body growth.
+But there is some debate regarding this rule, and other factors also contribute to body growth.

 Gigantic deep-sea animals

 Now that we’ve seen the main (proposed) causes why some animals grow so much deep in the oceans, let’s look at some examples.